samsquire/ideas5/README.md

 # 199. Beginning and end

 An API is easier if we delineate beginning and endings.
+This is what python context manager does.

 # 200. Plot work

 # 201. Behaviours and configuration of them

+I think this is an enormous problem of computing.
+A program exhibits behaviours, but configuration of the program is really difficult to define or change without lots of specific hook code.

 # 202. Organisational problems

+Package management, code layout and structure are all inherent problems of programming.

-# 203. Most Rust and C++ programming is working around imposed limitations that nobody writes down
+# 203. Most Rust and C++ programming is working around imposed ordering limitations that nobody writes down or talks about

 # 204. 3D ROOM